umang1998/dj-GUNIX/README.md

 Run the command:
 ansible-plabook plabook.yml -i hosts -u ubuntu

- And wait were setting up your machine..
+ And wait we're setting up your machine..

  Once it is ready..